Home Charging App

 Insight Discovery

-01. Early Discovery & Competitive Audit
+01. Discovery & Competitive Audit

 Together with a junior designer, I reviewed key European EV charging apps via demos, websites, and UI references.